dogestreet/proxypool/README.md

 ### Address validation ###
 The proxypool implements the proper address validation algorithm for public keys.
 Since different coins prepend a different byte to the checksum, this option is configurable in `publicKeyByte`.
 It is expected that miners use their payout address as their username in their mining client.
 The server does not check passwords.

+Address validation can be disabled by setting `publicKeyByte` to null in config.

 ### Nonce ###
 `extraNonce2Size` and `extraNonce3Size` control the how the upstream's `extraNonce2` is split.
 Thus `extraNonce2Size` and `extraNonce3Size` should add up the to the upstream's `extraNonce2`'s size.